HermiTech-L3C/Morty/README.md

 ## Conclusion

-This project aims to provide a comprehensive system for controlling a bipedal humanoid robot.
-By integrating advanced hardware with sophisticated software algorithms, the robot can achieve stable and optimized performance in real-time environments.
+This project aims to provide a comprehensive system for controlling a bipedal humanoid robot and integrating advanced hardware with sophisticated software algorithm so the robot can achieve stable and optimized performance in real-time environments.